- Kalah

 Why are there so many different Mancala rules?

 Ready to try?
-Open any mancala game on Toguz Arena, choose your AI difficulty level, and turn reading into playing in under a minute.
-Seven thousand years of history, one click away.
+Open a mancala-family game on Toguz Arena, choose a variant, and turn reading into a real position on the board.